Ace Combat: Assault Horizon (Xbox 360)

 The series has, again, reached another enjoyable benchmark, one I didn't fathom would be a reality due to lack of spirit following the 2004 installment.
 It will be interesting to see how the Project Aces dev team does with a follow-up to Ace Combat: Assault Horizon, but I hope it'll be more of this, plus a bit more mission variety and some tinkering with the helicopter elements, if they decide to bring that back.
 In summary, more!
 However, until that day comes, we can relax... because we finally got another awesome Ace Combat!

-If you enjoyed this Ace Combat: Assault Horizon review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Ace Combat: Assault Horizon review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!